pgroenbaek/shapeedit/README.md

 tox
 ```

-This will execute tests in all specified Python versions.
+This will execute tests in all Python versions specified in `tox.ini`.

 ## Roadmap